 Mutual obligation requirements job seekers aged 55 years & over

-Job seekers aged 55 years and over can satisfy their mutual obligation requirements if they undertake at least 30 hours per fortnight of approved voluntary work, paid work (including self-employment) or a combination.
+After 12 months on payment, these job seekers can satisfy their mutual obligation requirements if they undertake at least 30 hours per fortnight of approved voluntary work, paid work (including self-employment) or any combination of these activities.

 When a person is a mature age job seeker (55 years and over) AND a principal carer/has a partial capacity to work, the lesser requirements apply.